AmericanEnglish/Academic-Conclusions/README.md

 - help
     - help *action*
     - Displays the functionality of an action command and the needed syntax for correct execution
+    - typing 'help' will also display a list of all functions possible
 - m
     - m *direction*
     - This function only works outside of rooms, typing this inside of a room while \nresult in an invalid command.
 You can move North, East, South, and West.